pydanny/pydanny-v2/_posts/posts2019/moving-to-vuepress.md

 ## Migration challenges

 My current blog is over 7 years old and has over 130 articles.
 I ran into a number of problems with converting from a forgiving blog engine I wrote to something designed to prevent you from having missing content.
 There was also coming up with a theme.

 Fortunately for me, my co-worker and friend [Ahmad Mostafa](https://www.ahmadmostafa.com/) helped me out.
 Together we converted my blog over.
-He did a ton of work on my blog conversaion and for that I am very thankful.
+He did a ton of work on my blog conversion and for that I am very thankful.
 I look forward to collaborating with him in the future.

 ## Moving back to GitHub